roxcarpio/cka-exercises/docs/i.networking.md

     </p>
     </details>

-1. What is the port the kube-proxy is listinig on in the master node?
+1. What is the port the kube-proxy is listing on in the master node?
     <details><summary>show</summary>
     <p>